 The advent of the World Wide Web in the 1990s, with the possibility of color graphics and easy to use hypertext links revolutionized library automation and made it much more popular with users and librarians.
 The best example is the proliferation of online library catalogs.
 See the link below as an example.

 Library Web Catalogs Look up "Alamo Colleges" in the "Find a library" blank.
 Once there, you should see several catalogs listed.
 Click on Ozuna Learning Resources Library.
 Read the page on the library.
 Notice the history of our automation.
 What system are we currently using?
 Click on "Library Web Site" and see what's available.
 Go back and click on "Online Catalog."
 Do a few searches and become familiar with using the catalog.
-If there are questions, be sure to share with the class.
+If there are questions, be sure to share with the class in Discussions.

 A similar rapid development in networks has made the use of many types of networks possible to help users and librarians in many different ways.